Add a new language

 Hide this (chapter/userlane) for those users completely.
 For users without a matching language, this userlane will not appear in the Assistant.

 Good to know

-- When deleting a language, be aware that once you do that we cannot recover any userlane texts in that language for all your userlanes.
-If you don’t need anymore for now you can switch it to private instead.
+When deleting a language, be aware that once you do that we cannot recover any userlane texts in that language for all your userlanes.
+If you don’t need it anymore, you can archive it instead.
+Then you can always restore it later.